 In this section, we prove the existence of universal multi-determinant functors, or, equivalently, that for any $n$-tuple of triangulated categories, the $2$-functor sending a Picard groupoid $\mathcal{P}$ to the groupoid of multi-determinants $D\colon \mathcal{T}_1\times \dots \times \mathcal{T}_n\to \mathcal{P}$ is representable.
-Recall that we denote by $\det\colon \mathcal{T}\to V (\mathcal{T})$ is a universal determinant functor; for $n$ triangulated categories, we keep the same notation for the juxtaposition of $n$ copies of those determinant functors:
+Recall that we use $\det\colon \mathcal{T}\to V (\mathcal{T})$ to denote a universal determinant functor; for $n$ triangulated categories, we keep the same notation for the juxtaposition of $n$ copies of those determinant functors:

-We contend $\det$, as just (re)defined, is a universal multideterminant.
+We contend $\det$, as just (re)defined, is a universal multi-determinant.
 More precisely: